-Unfortunately, reducing the engineering effort upfront just delays the traditional issues of data pre-processing since this approach does not eliminate the need for high-quality data and schema understanding.
-Therefore, to guarantee reliable results, a long process of data preparation (a.k.a. data wrangling) is required over the portion of the data lake that is relevant for a business purpose before any meaningful analysis can be performed on it [1, 2, 3, 4].
+Unfortunately, reducing the engineering effort upfront just delays the traditional issues of data pre-processing since this approach does not eliminate the need for high quality data and schema understanding.
+Therefore, to guarantee reliable results, a long process of data preparation (a.k.a. data wrangling) is required over the portion of the data lake that is relevant for a business purpose before any meaningful analysis can be performed on it [1, 2, 3].
 This process typically consists of pipelines of operations such as: source and feature selection, data enrichment, data transformation, data curation, and data integration.
-A number of state-of-the-art applications can support these activities, including (i) data and metadata catalogs, for understanding and selecting the appropriate datasets [5, 6, 7, 8]; (ii) tools for full-text indexing, for providing keyword search and other advanced search capabilities [7, 9, 10]; (iii) data profilers, riccardo.torlone@uniroma3.it (R. Torlone)
+A number of state-ofthe-art applications can support these activities, including: (i) data and metadata catalogs, for understanding and selecting the appropriate datasets [4, 5, 6, 7]; (ii) tools for full-text indexing,

-SEBD 2023: 31st Symposium on Advanced Database Systems, July 02-05, 2023, Galzignano Terme, Padua, Italy paolo.ciaccia@unibo.it (P. Ciaccia); davide.martinenghi@polimi.it (D. Martinenghi);
+ITADATA2022: The 1st Italian Conference on Big Data and Data Science, September 20-21, 2022, Milan, Italy paolo.ciaccia@unibo.it (P. Ciaccia); davide.martinenghi@polimi.it (D. Martinenghi); riccardo.torlone@uniroma3.it (R. Torlone)

-^{© 02023} Copyright for this paper by its authors.
+© 2022 Copyright for this paper by its authors.
 Use permitted under Creative Commons License Attribution 4.0 International (CC BY 4.0).